AineNicD/pands-project/README.md

 ### References
 * Ian McLoughlin and Andrew Beatty course material - They have done a great job of introducing a newbie like me to python coding and I watched and re-watched their video material many times while completing this project.
 They also provided great links to material for further learning which is great help.

-* A whirlwind tour of python by Jake Vanderplas- in particular the chaper "A preview of data science tools" for this project
+* A whirlwind tour of python by Jake Vanderplas- in particular the chapter "A preview of data science tools" for this project

 * [Real Python matplotlib guide](https://realpython.com/python-matplotlib-guide/)